wolfvictorOSI/Edge-Data-Store-Docs/V1/SDS/Write_Data_1-0.md

 ## Response format

-Supported response formats include JSON, verbose JSON, and SDS.
+The format of the response is specified in the API call.
+For write APIs, the supported response formats are:

-The default response format for SDS is JSON, which is used in all examples in this documentation.
+ - JSON - The default response format for SDS, which is used in all examples in this documentation.
 Default JSON responses do not include any values that are equal to the default value for their type.

-Verbose JSON responses include all values in the returned JSON payload, including defaults.
+ - Verbose JSON - Verbose has no impact on writes because writes return only error messages.
 To specify verbose JSON return, add the header ``Accept-Verbosity`` with a value of ``verbose`` to the request.

-Verbose has no impact on writes; writes return only error messages.

-To specify SDS format, set the ``Accept`` header in the request to ``application/sds``.
+ - SDS - To specify SDS format, set the ``Accept`` header in the request to ``application/sds``.

 ## Indexes

 SDS writes rely on the primary index for positioning within streams and locating existing events.
-Most writes use the index as specified by the value.
-Deletes are the exception to this rule.
-When deleting, indexes are specified as strings in the URI.
+Most writes use the index as specified by the value; however, for deletes, indexes are specified as strings in the URI.
 For more details about working with indexes, see [Indexes](xref:sdsIndexes1-0).

 To specify compound indexes in the URI, specify each field that composes the index, in the specified order, separated by the pipe character, ‘|’.
-*****